 Gemma Clarke is thrilled to be a part of the Emerald City Theatre Teaching Staff!
 Gemma holds a BFA in Acting from the DePaul Theatre School in Chicago, IL.
 She has studied dance at both Pacific Northwest Ballet in Seattle and Lou Conte in Chicago.
 She has also studied improv with Second City in Chicago.
 She is originally from Seattle where she’s taught children’s theater for 9 years.
 She was last seen in The Jeff Award Winning production of All Our Tragic with The Hypocrites Theatre Company in Chicago, IL.
 Gemma loves writing music and studying improv in her space time!

-Carly Crawford is pleased as punch to be the Education Program Manager at Emerald City Theatre.
+Carly Crawford is pleased as punch to be the Associate Education Director at Emerald City Theatre.
 She has been a teaching artist for over a decade and loves getting the opportunity to use her imagination every day!
 Carly is a native Memphian, and has worked as an actor, teaching artist, and administrator for companies like Playhouse on the Square (Memphis, TN), Lexington Children’s Theatre (Lexington, KY), The Children’s Theatre of Cincinnati (Cincinnati, OH), and Asheville Performing Arts Academy (Asheville, NC).
 Carly spent three seasons flying back and forth to Neverland as Peter Pan and brings that Lost Boy spunk wherever she goes.
 Other favorite roles include Pinkalicious (Pinkalicious), Junie B. Jones (Junie B. Jones, The Musical and Junie B. in Jingle Bells, Batman Smells), Frieda (Carrie), Pickles (The Great American Trailer Park Musical), and Bec (4000 Miles).
 In her spare time, Carly loves to cross stitch, crochet, play board games, and be in the sunshine as much as possible.

 Krista D’Agostino is an actor, director, and educator originally from Boston.
 As an educator, Krista works with Emerald City Theatre as a teacher and also with Mudlark Theater in Evanston teaching creative improv and adapting and directing plays for young actors (most recently Aesop’s Fables and Little Women).
 She has also worked as a facilitator and research assistant for the Memory Ensemble.
 Krista is a company member with LiveWire Chicago Theatre (where she is also the Literary Manager) and WildClaw Theatre.
 She has most recently been seen on stage in Leslye Headland’s Assistance (LiveWire) and Scott T. Barsotti’s The Revenants (WildClaw).
 Prior to moving to the Midwest, Krista was the founding Artistic Director of Holland Productions in Boston.